Ideas For Tackling Finances At Home

 It’s Time To Mow Your Own Lawn And Clean Your Own Home

 Kari Lorz, Portland, Oregon-based founder of MoneyfortheMamas.com, recommends taking advantage of the new free time you have when sheltering in place to make a positive financial move and reduce your expenses.
 You can do this by cutting out services and products that were initially designed to save you time.
 Because you now have that extra time—maybe because you no longer must commute each day to work—you no longer have to spend for these items.

 This might mean no longer spending extra at the grocery store on prepared meal kits, now that you have more time to cook.
 It might mean no longer paying for a cleaning service.
 After all, you now have plenty of time to clean your apartment or home on your own.
 You might no longer need to pay for someone to mow your lawn or wash your laundry.

-By doing these tasks on your own, you can save a significant amount of money each month, a smart financial move.
+By doing these tasks on your own, you may find you can save a lot of money each month.